sprucelee/police-brutality/all-locations.md

 ### Cop hits a protestor in the face, escalates to whole crowd being pepper sprayed | May 29th

 A cop hits a protestor in the face.
-Then a different cop pepper-sprays the person hit and the people around them.
-It escalates to a lot of cops pepper-spraying the larger surronding crowd.
+Then a different cop pepper-sprays the person hit, as well as nerby protestors.
+It escalates to a lot of cops pepper-spraying the larger surrounding crowd.
 The person recording goes to film someone being arrested and a cop approaches and pepper-sprays the person recording multiple times.

+tags: strike, pepper-spray, spray, arrest

 id: oh-columbus-1